Fenil9231/mzilla_v_2.1.3/README.md

 ## Overview

-The Resume Management Project is a web application designed to help users manage and showcase their resumes.
-It includes various components and features for interacting with resume data.
+The Moviezilla web application designed to help users to view swapi API data.
+It includes various components and features for interacting with swapi starwar's api data.

 ## Features